jeftegoes/AwsOverview/AWS CloudFormation.md

   - We can use **CloudFormation drift detection**!
   - Not all resources are supported yet: [Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html)

-# 11. Stack Policies
+# 13. Stack Policies

-- During a CloudFormation Stack update, all update actions are allowed on all resources (default)
+- During a CloudFormation Stack update, all update actions are allowed on all resources (default).
 - **A Stack Policy is a JSON document that defines the update actions that are allowed on specific resources during Stack updates.**
 - Protect resources from unintentional updates.
 - When you set a Stack Policy, all resources in the Stack are protected by default.
 - Specify an explicit ALLOW for the resources you want to be allowed to be updated.

-# 12. CloudFormation helper scripts reference
+# 14. CloudFormation helper scripts reference

 - AWS CloudFormation provides the following Python helper scripts that you can use to install software and start services on an [Amazon EC2](AWS%20EC2.md) instance that you create as part of your stack:
   - `cfn-init`: Use to retrieve and interpret resource metadata, install packages, create files, and start services.